Gold teeth: History

-The academic paper titled "Gold Work, Filing and Blackened Teeth: Dental Modifications in Luzon" describes tooth accessories, ornamentation, and/or appliances as an ancient practice which dates back as far as 4,000 years ago in Southeast Asia.
-Changing or filing the teeth and beautifying them (ie with gold or blackening) could be seen as a way to show one's status.
-Early traces of gold teeth were found in the 1300-1400s.
-They were found in Luzon, an island in the Philippines.
+The first printed book on dentistry, Artzney Buchlein (or The Little Pharmacopaeia), was published by Michael Blum in 1530 in Leipzig.
+The book provides advice on treating tooth decay, recommending cleaning the cavity and filling it with gold leaf.
+This advice is attributed to Mesue, though his identity is uncertain.
+The use of gold leaf for dental fillings was confirmed by earlier Renaissance figures like Giovanni d'Arcoli and Giovanni da Vigo.

 Gold dental appliances have gone in and out of popularity as a status symbol for many years.
 Archeologists also found gold dental appliances from the Etruscan people of Italy, as early as 630 BCE, interpreting them to be some of the earliest forms of bridges and replacement teeth.

 Gold wire was used in dentistry in ancient times, and for filling cavities in the 19th century.
 Gold is suitable for dentistry because it is malleable, nearly immune to corrosion, and closely mimics the hardness of natural teeth, thereby causing no harm to natural teeth during chewing.
 Gold was used before silver became available and has continued to be used for specialized purposes.
 Dental restorations are often made from a combination of precious metals.

 As the dental industry adopted CAD/CAM processes for most of the crown and bridge fabrication, gold manufacturing still relied on the ancient "lost wax" technique, which requires a significant amount of time, skill, and labor.
 Recent developments have seen the advent of CAD/CAM milling of 100 mm diameter pucks of dental alloy to facilitate the direct milling of crowns and bridges from the solid puck.
 This effectively eliminated the risk and difficulty of the lost wax process and simultaneously improved upon the quality of the devices.